What is Chin-Chin?

 Mikey's Message

-When I got older I found myself standing next to her, learning what made her chin-chin so popular in the neighborhood.
+As I grew older I found myself standing next to her, learning what made her chin-chin so popular in the neighborhood.
 The Mama retired from chin-chin making in 2008 and in the blink of an eye, there was no more.
+In 2013, I got a craving for it and thought I’d try my hand at it.
+The taste immediately brought me back to five year old me.
+And so, Mikey's Gourmet Chin-Chin was born - a tribute to my mother's legacy and a celebration of the flavors and traditions of West Africa.

 Pictured: The mama (middle), my friend (top right), my brother (bottom left), and I (top left) making chin-chin in Benin.